ykutaykuta/zoo/README.md

 Clone this repository (either download it, or use this command on a terminal: `git clone https://github.com/shreyase99/SwarmSoftwareTask2021`)

-Please install the dependencies in `requirements.txt` (you can use `pip3 install -r requirements.txt`).

 GRANTING PERMISSIONS:
 Change the execution permissions of  setup.sh and run.sh by using the following commands: